nikkki7/Tle-scaffold/README.md

 The data comes from mathematicians comparing death rates in people infected with either the new or the old versions of the virus.<br>
 The new more infectious variant has already spread widely across the UK.<br>
 Mr Johnson told a Downing Street briefing: "In addition to spreading more quickly, it also now appears that there is some evidence that the new variant - the variant that was first identified in London and the south east  may be associated with a higher degree of mortality.<br>
-"It's largely the impact of this new variant that means the NHS is under such intense pressure." <br>
+"It's largely the impact of this new variant that means the NHS is under such intense pressure okay." <br>
 </body>
 </html>